edumohan/portfolio/app/content/project/contents/qlCaseStudy/content.md

     <div class="resp-row">
         <div class="resp-title">Project <br/>overview</div>
         <div class="resp-desc">
-            <p>In India, the information technology industry has shown a steadily increasing trend from 1998.
+            <p>In India, the information technology industry has shown a steadily increasing trend since 1998.
 It never had a downfall and is still in its growth path even today.
 This also led to an increased number of developers being hired.
 However, the selection of a candidate for being hired into a software building company was mostly through campus hires and referrals.</p>
-            <p>This has not been in favour of the employer because they might miss out on the right candidate as well as the candidate because he/she would have missed a good opportunity just because he was not from the tier 1 colleges.
+            <p>This has not been in favor of the employer because they might miss out on the right candidate as well as the candidate because he/she would have missed a good opportunity just because he was not from the tier 1 colleges.
 This is where HackerEarth intervenes to make both ends meet.</p>
         </div>
     </div>
     <div class="resp-row">
         <div class="resp-title">Role of <br/> HackerEarth</div>
         <div class="resp-desc">
-            <p>HackerEarth provides various ways for automated technical assessment of a candidate.
+            <p>HackerEarth provides various ways for the automated technical assessment of a candidate.
 There is a community front where an aspiring developer can learn and improve and there is a product that helps a recruiter technically assess a candidate.
 One of the main ways to do this is by creating a test and sending it to the candidate.
 Though HackerEarth was leading the Indian market by quite a margin and was one of the top three, the test creation was something a lot of users found to be complex.
 Let me take you through my journey of how I improved the recruiter’s experience by redesigned the test creation flow.</p>
         </div>
     </div>
     <div class="resp-row">
         <div class="resp-title">What I <br/>had to do?</div>
         <div class="resp-desc">
             <p>There are various ways to create a test.
-A test which is based on a job role, based on a job description, or based on a skill.
+A test that is based on a job role, based on a job description, or based on skill.
 It is also possible for a user to create a test entirely from scratch.
 All tests have a test overview area where the settings of the tests could be changed and also a list of questions.
 How the questions are populated in that question list depends on how the test was created.
 Once the user reaches this part the user can tailor-make it exactly how he/she wants it.
 My role was to understand the user’s pain points and redesign the question listing for the test.</p>
-            <p>As a product designer I had to do user research, competition analysis, create user flows, brainstorming with stake holders and engineers involved to understand product architecture and impact areas.
-I also created high fidelity iterations and development ready designs.
+            <p>As a product designer I had to do user research, competition analysis, create user flows, brainstorming with stakeholders and engineers involved to understand product architecture and impact areas.
+I also created high-fidelity iterations and development-ready designs.
 While the project was in development, I have worked closely with the front end team providing support and once development was completed, I was involved with the QA team for auditing and ensuring the intended experiences were delivered</p>
         </div>
     </div>
     <div class="resp-row">
         <div class="resp-title">How did I <br/>go about it?</div>
         <div class="resp-desc">
             <p>The project was a major redesign, hence it was necessary to understand the current product and its users.
-Not only did this open up a large spectrum of design opportunities but also threw light on to areas that can get impacted by the project.</p>
+Not only did this open up a large spectrum of design opportunities but also threw light on areas that can get impacted by the project.</p>
         </div>
     </div>
 </div>